Policies from reputable insurers must be secured to cover liabilities imposed by international and EU legislation

 Recognition of Additional P&I Clubs

-New P&I providers may apply for recognition by the Luxembourg Maritime Administration.
+New EU-based P&I providers may apply for recognition by the Luxembourg Maritime Administration.

 The following documents should be submitted: